DiscoBiscuit99/discobiscuit99.github.io/page/notes/math/calculus/Cheat Sheet.md

 ## Integrals

-A bunch of indefinite integrals to counteract forgettening.
+A bunch of indefinite integrals to counteract the forgettening.

 <table style="margin-bottom: 1em">
     <tr>